-This study was financed within DFG Emmy Noether group through "Tropical soil organic carbon dynamics along erosional disturbance gradients in relation to soil geochemistry and land use" (TROPSOC; project number 387472333).
-A.M.H. received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation program (grant agreement No. 695101 (14Constraint)).
-The authors would like to thank collaborators of this project: International Institute of Tropical Agriculture (CGIAR-IITA), Max Planck Institute for Biogeochemistry, Institute of Soil Science and Site Ecology at Technical University Dresden, Sustainable Agroecosystems Group and the Soil Resources Group ETH Zurich and the Faculty of Agriculture at the Catholic University of Bukavu, Institut Congolais pour la Conservation de la Nature (ICCN), Rwanda Development Board (RDB) and Uganda Wildlife Authority (UWA).
-The authors would also like to thank the whole TROPSOC team especially the student assistants for their important work in the laboratory and all field helpers who made the sampling campaign possible.
-A personal thanks to Sophie von Fromm for valuable feedback on the manuscript.
-Special thanks also to the editors of SOIL and the two reviewers who have guided the review process of this manuscript and gave many valuable comments that improved the manuscript.
+Acknowledgements.
+This study was financed within DFG Emmy Noether group through "Tropical soil organic carbon dynamics along erosional disturbance gradients in relation to soil geochemistry and land use" (TropSOC; project no. 387472333).
+Alison M. Hoyt received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant no. 695101; 14Constraint).
+The authors would like to thank collaborators of this project, i.e. the International Institute of Tropical Agriculture (CGIAR-IITA), Max Planck Institute for Biogeochemistry, Institute of Soil Science and Site Ecology at Technical University Dresden, Sustainable Agroecosystems Group and the Soil Resources Group ETH Zurich and the Faculty of Agriculture at the Catholic University of Bukavu, Institut Congolais pour la Conservation de la Nature (ICCN), Rwanda Development Board (RDB) and Uganda Wildlife Authority (UWA).
+The authors would also like to thank the whole TropSOC team, especially the student assistants, for their important work in the laboratory, and all field helpers who made the sampling campaign possible.
+A personal thanks to Sophie von Fromm for valuable feedback on the paper.
+Special thanks also to the editors of SOIL and the two reviewers who guided the review process of this paper and gave many valuable comments that improved the paper.